 San Francisco is one of my favorite cities.
 When I was working as a salesman for Leo Schachter (one of the largest diamond manufacturers in the world), I truly enjoyed coming into the Bay Area every month or so.
 I was happy to come back for a few days to do some secret shopping on behalf of our readers.

 If you’re looking for the most beautiful diamond for your budget, we highly recommend buying online.
 When you shop online, you get a bigger selection.
 You also get a better price because online vendors don’t have the same overhead and purchasing expenses that bricks and mortar stores do.

 To put it in perspective, even after negotiating, the prices in San Francisco were 30-40% more than what we found online.
-For example, if we found a 1 carat diamond ring for $6,200 in the store, we could find a similar ring online for only $4,658.
-When you shop in-person, you pay a premium.
+For example, if we found a 1 carat diamond ring for $6,200 in the store, we could find a similar ring from Blue Nile for only $4,634.
+When you shop in person, you pay a premium.
 Make sure the premium is worth that experience.

 If you’re familiar with San Francisco, it will come at no surprise that shopping Downtown will give you some fantastic options.
 Like any luxury fashion, there are plenty of high-end jewelers dotting the landscape there.
 Most of the major players are located up and down Post Street.
 We managed to visit several major brands here (Tiffany & Co and Harry Winston) as well as some local independent jewelers.

 This spot provided an eye-opening experience for me.
 When I used to regularly visit San Francisco for work, Brannan was a bit of a seedy area.
 This time around was an entirely new experience.
 Where there used to be a sketchy building (888), there is now a very modern office space for Airbnb.
 Sadly, the diamond centers on the street did not evolve with the rest of the neighborhood.
 I had high hopes for the jewelry centers only to be let down by the shabby interior.